-ABLE and its subsidiaries pay PAGCOR 15% of its gross bingo card sales as franchise fee b.
-Operation of Electronic Bingo Games c.
-Operation of Rapid Bingo System (NRBS)
+ABLE and its subsidiaries pay PAGCOR 15% of its gross bingo card sales as franchise fee.

+b.
+Operation of Electronic Bingo Games

 PAGCOR awarded ABLE and its subsidiaries the authority to operate and conduct electronic bingo games, as well as the betting aspect thereof, within the confines of the game sites.
 The Licenses for various periods ranging from February 2017 to December 2023 are subject to renewal after one (1) to (2) two years upon mutual agreement of both parties.